techiediaries/techiediaries/_posts/2020/angular-9/2019-03-09-angular-django-formdata-multiple-file-upload-tutorial.md

 ```

 We call the `getFiles()` method to get an array of all the selected and dropped files.
 Next we loop over the files array and we create a `FormData` object and we append the current file in the loop to it then we call the `upload()` method of our `UploadService` and we push the returned Observable to the `requests` array.

+This is another example of using [FormData and TypeScript](https://www.techiediaries.com/typescript-formdata-example-queryselector-onsubmit/).

 Finally we use the RxJS `concat()` operator to concatenate all returned Observables and subscribe to each one of them sequentially to send multiple POST requests to the server.